zxy990810/gitskills/readme.txt

-Being an animal is quick.
+Being an animal IS fast.